JustinLove/connect_buttons/README.md

 Quick and dirty way to connect to hand-started local servers, and private servers.
 There are three setting entires, I'll revaluate if that turns out to be too few.

-The mod will check if you are currently assigned to a game on PlayFab, and provide a reconnect option if so.

 ## Titans

 The static connect buttons use your global "Active Product" setting.